KojoK65/Saml-sso-entra-id-lab/README.md

 ## 🎯 Project Objective
-This project demonstrates how to configure Single Sign-On (SSO) between Microsoft Entra ID and the Box cloud application using the SAML 2.0 protocol.
-The goal was to practice integrating a real SaaS application with Entra ID and simulate the authentication flow.
+This project demonstrates how to configure Single Sign-On (SSO) between Microsoft Entra ID and a third-party SaaS application using the SAML 2.0 protocol.
+The goal was to practice integrating an enterprise application with Entra ID and simulate a federated authentication flow.

 ---